Travel

 The White Temple and the Black House in Chiang Rai are two totally different buildings.
 The first – in the south – looks like out of a fairy tale.
 The second – the Black House in the north – is the headquarters of the devil himself.
 Both buildings are wonderfully odd and stunning at the same time, both contain strange art, which either makes you think, or laugh.

 I had wanted to visit the White Temple for a long time.
-In photos it looked like a fairy tale palace, so I grabbed a first opportunity to go to Chiang Rai and visit the it.
+In photos it looked like a fairy tale palace, so I grabbed a first opportunity to go to Chiang Rai and visit it.
 The Black House was an attraction I hadn’t plan to see at first, but once I heard about it, I just couldn’t say no to a trip there.

 Along with 3 other friends we rented a car for 2 days and we headed to Chiang Rai.
 Our getaway turned out to be a great idea for a day trip outside of Chiang Mai.
 We stayed there for a couple of days, but you can leave in the morning and go back on the same day.